multiscale/ymmsl-python/docs/ymmsl_python.rst

 On HPC, this allocates each MPI process individually.

-Node-based MPI allocations are not yet supported by MUSCLE 3, but you can already specify them as follows:
+Node-based MPI allocations are not yet supported by MUSCLE3, but you can already specify them as follows:

 .. code-block:: yaml